1980 Big Ten Conference football season: September 13

 On September 13, 1980, eight of the 10 conference teams met in four conference games.
 Ohio State and Minnesota won against non-conference opponents.

 Ohio State 31, Syracuse 21.
 Ohio State (AP No. 1) opened its season with a 31–21 victory over Syracuse at Ohio Stadium in Columbus.
 Despite being a 27-point underdog, Syracuse led, 21–9, at halftime.
 Ohio State's quarterback and Heisman Trophy candidate, Art Schlichter, threw two interceptions in the first half, and then led the Buckeyes to a 22-point comeback in the second half.
 After the close game with Syracuse, Ohio State dropped to No. 2 in the AP Poll as Alabama took over the No. 1 spot.

 Michigan 17, Northwestern 10.
 Michigan (AP No. 11) also opened its season with an unexpectedly close game, defeating Northwestern, 17–10, at Michigan Stadium.
 Playing in a steady rain, the Wolverines struggled, and Michigan fans booed quarterback Rich Hewlett at the start of the second half.
 Anthony Carter had a 17-yard touchdown reception to give Michigan the win.
 After the game, Michigan dropped to No. 14 in the AP Poll.

 Purdue 12, Wisconsin 6.
 Purdue (AP No. 20) defeated Wisconsin, 12–6.
 Purdue quarterback Mark Herrmann passed for 347 yards, including 200 yards to wide receiver Bart Burrell, but the Boilermakers were unable to score a touchdown, settling for four field goals.
 After the game, Purdue dropped out of the top 25.

 Illinois 20, Michigan State 17.
 Illinois defeated Michigan State, 20–17, to spoil Muddy Waters debut as the Spartans' head coach.
 Mike Bass kicked the game-winning field goal as time ran out.

 Iowa 16, Indiana 7.
 Iowa defeated Indiana, 16–7, at Memorial Stadium in Bloomington, Indiana.
 Jeff Brown rushed for 176 yards and caught five passes in his first start as Iowa's tailback.

 Minnesota 38, Ohio 14.
-Minnestota defeated the Ohio Bobcats, 38–14, at Memorial Stadium in Minneapolis.
+Minnesota defeated the Ohio Bobcats, 38–14, at Memorial Stadium in Minneapolis.
 Freshman quarterback Tim Salem, the son of Minnesota head coach Joe Salem, passed for 162 yards in his college debut.
 Marion Barber, Jr. also rushed for 127 yards, and Garry White scored three touchdowns to lead the Golden Gophers.